fenner/ipv6-mibs-historic/README.md

 MIB repositories, and the original RFCs (as is normal IETF policy) never changed from being Proposed Standard.

+Note that the timeline of these MIB modules looks like shown below (and it is the added support for IPv6 in the later revision of the original modules that people often overlook).

+                           IPv6-MIB--------X
+                                            \
+                  IP-MIB-------------------IP-MIB--->

 This causes an unclear situation when simply looking at MIB repositories, so we are simply republishing these MIB modules with the SMI syntax changed to obsolete.
+This is an unusual step, and is not the intended path with every obsolete MIB module; the special history of these modules lead to this special step.

 # Historic IPV6-TC